-It is a pleasure to welcome you to the Jefferson InterProfessional Education Center (formerly known as the JCIPE), established in 2007.
-The Center is dedicated to improving patient care through implementing and evaluating patient-centered, interprofessional education throughout the Thomas Jefferson University curriculum.
-This includes preclinical/didactic education, clinical simulation, and clinical education within highly effective team-care settings working with our outpatient practices, Thomas Jefferson University Hospital, affiliates and community partners.
-The Center serves as a coordinating body to facilitate the development and expansion of interprofessional education, faculty development, and evaluation across Thomas Jefferson University.
+It is a pleasure to welcome you to the Jefferson Center for InterProfessional Education, established in 2007.
+The Center is dedicated to promoting excellence in health professions education and healthcare delivery through innovations in interprofessional education (IPE), collaborative practice (CP), faculty and staff development and scholarship.
+JCIPE programming is developed, delivered and evaluated as part of preclinical/didactic education, clinical simulation, and clinical education within highly effective team-care settings working with our outpatient practices, Thomas Jefferson University Hospital, affiliates and community partners.
+The Center serves as a coordinating body to facilitate the expansion of interprofessional education, faculty development, and collaborative practice across Thomas Jefferson University.

-The Institute of Medicine (IOM) put forth their vision statement for health professions education in 2003:i
+The Institute of Medicine (IOM) put forth their vision statement for health professions education in 2003:

 All health professionals should be educated to deliver patient-centered care as members of an interdisciplinary team, emphasizing evidence-based practice, quality improvement approaches and informatics.

 The realities of our current health system include an aging population, increasing acuity, complexity and chronicity of illnesses, and an acute-care, hospital based model dependent on costly technologies.
-Additional IOM reportsii iii on health care safety and outcomes focused on the preparation of health care professionals as key to improving the quality of health care, including prevention and management of chronic disease.
+Additional IOM reports (IOM, 2010; 2003; 2001; 1999) on patient safety and outcomes focused on the preparation of health care professionals as key to improving the quality of health care, including prevention and management of chronic disease.